Pylons/pyramid/docs/narr/project.rst

    is a template that will be used to render the result of the view callable.
-This particular view declaration points at ``templates/mytemplate.pt``, which is a *relative* file specification (it's relative to the directory in which the ``configure.zcml`` file lives).
+This particular view declaration points at ``templates/mytemplate.pt``, which is a *relative* file specification; it's relative to the directory in which the ``configure.zcml`` file lives.
 The template file it points at is a :term:`Chameleon` ZPT template file.

 #.
 Lines 12-15 register a static view, which will register a view
    which serves up the files from the ``templates/static`` directory